Skip to main content

 • excessive noise

-You can report a number of these issues on the Litter, street cleaning and dog fouling and Noise and other nuisances pages.
+You can report a number of these issues to us on our Litter, street cleaning and dog fouling and Noise and other nuisances pages.

-Report criminal and general anti-social behaviour to the Police on non-emergency number 101
+You should report criminal and general antisocial behaviour to the police on the non-emergency number 101.

 When the problem is unresolved and ongoing